Saleem Bibi Bharwana

 Saleem Bibi Bharwana is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Early life

 She was born on 1 January 1957 in Jhang, Pakistan.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-96 (Chiniot-IV) in 2018 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-96 (Chiniot-IV) in the 2018 Punjab provincial election.